Blue Jays hit 3 home runs off Chris Sale, beat Red Sox 6-3

 Drury went 3 for 4 and came within a triple of the cycle.
 He singled in the third and doubled in the eighth.

 Blue Jays right-hander Jacob Waguespack (1-0) allowed three runs and five hits in five-plus innings for his first career win.

+“That’s the second time I’ve seen him pitch in the big leagues and he’s been really good,” manager Charlie Montoyo said.

 Waguespack was pressed into action after Wednesday’s original scheduled starter, right-hander Sean Reid-Foley, pitched 3 1/3 innings of no-hit relief in Tuesday’s 10-6 loss.
 Instead, Toronto used right-hander David Phelps to open for Waguespack, who was recalled from Triple-A Buffalo to make his second career appearance.

 Rafael Devers hit a two-run single off Waguespack in the third, but Gurriel halved the deficit with a two-out homer in the bottom half, his 15th.